 Many students have inquired into the difference between the Business Administration and the Business Management Programs.
 The Business Administration Program is suggested for those who want a strong liberal arts background, and who intend to continue their undergraduate education in business.
 The Business Management Program is designed primarily for students who desire a career-oriented education.
 Both programs prepare students to enter four-year colleges for the continuation of their baccalaureate studies.

-The Business Administration program awards the Associate in Arts (A.A.) degree.
+The Business Administration program awards the Associate in Science (A.S.) degree.

 - Effectively communicate using the language of business

 - Make business decisions using a systematic, evaluative, information-based approach rooted in ethics and social responsibility